vsch/idea-multimarkdown/README.md

 To Do:

-- [] Add configurable HTML tag replacements.
-The need for this is caused by the java HTMLEditorKit, which is used to render the HTML, not handling css attributes for known tags in some cases.
+- [ ] Add configurable HTML tag replacements.
+The need for this is caused by the java HTMLEditorKit, which is used to render the HTML, ignoring CSS attributes for known tags.
 The workaround is to replace the generated HTML to something the editor kit will render better.
+     For example, `<hr/>` hardcodes color to black and size to minimum 2px.
+To have more control `<hr>` is replaced with `<div class="hr">&nbsp;</div>`.
-- [] Change Parser to use Grammar-Kit and add the IntelliJ expected comforts:
+- [ ] Change Parser to use Grammar-Kit and add the IntelliJ expected comforts:
-    - [] syntax highlighting
+    - [ ] syntax highlighting
-    - [] formatting
+    - [ ] formatting
-    - [] navigation
+    - [ ] navigation
-    - [] document structure display
+    - [ ] document structure display

 [![idea-multimarkdown](https://raw.githubusercontent.com/vsch/idea-multimarkdown/master/assets/images/ScreenShot_preview.png)](http://plugins.intellij.net/plugin?id=7896)

 Change options and customize the CSS to your liking.

 ![idea-multimarkdown](https://raw.githubusercontent.com/vsch/idea-multimarkdown/master/assets/images/ScreenShot_settings.png)

 *This plugin is based on the excellent [Markdown plug-in](https://github.com/nicoulaj/idea-markdown) by [nicoulaj](https://github.com/nicoulaj), which is based on [PegDown](http://pegdown.org) library by [sirthias](https://github.com/sirthias).